 Near Huntington in Baker County, Oregon — The American West (Northwest)

-Erected 2003 by Baker County Historical Society and Idaho and Northwest Chapters of the Oregon-California Trails Association.
+Erected by Baker County Historical Society and Idaho Chapters of the Oregon-Calfornia Trails Association.

 More about this marker.
-This burial site is about one mile south of Huntington, Oregon.
+This marker is located about one mile south of Huntington, Oregon.
+Based upon the text of his marker and another nearby marker it appears that this marker has been relocated.

 Credits.
-This page was last revised on August 22, 2017.
-This page originally submitted on August 18, 2017, by Barry Swackhamer of San Jose, California.
-This page has been viewed 160 times since then.
-Photos: 1, 2, 3. submitted on August 18, 2017, by Barry Swackhamer of San Jose, California.
+This page was last revised on August 18, 2017.
+It was originally submitted on August 18, 2017, by Barry Swackhamer of Brentwood, California.
+This page has been viewed 485 times since then and 181 times this year.
+Photos: 1, 2. submitted on August 18, 2017, by Barry Swackhamer of Brentwood, California.